 Lennon: Mom what will happen if I take all these meds?

 Me: You will probably either be really sick or not wake up – ever

 Lennon: Really?
-Would I be missing school?
+I would be missing school?

 Lennon requires a lot of explaining.
 The kind of explaining that you are not sure if it will make sense or even be real to him.
 Lennon’s short-term memory was damaged during the ages of urea cycle disorder and so repetition is necessary and the key too much of his learning.
 It’s hard to figure out how much of a repetition he needs until it sticks and so I foresee that tonight’s conversation will not be the last one.